Selecting a Single Column¶

 Something we often do in data analysis is obtain a single column from

 a dataframe.
-We can again use .loc[]
+We can again use .loc[] to do this which would look

 something like this in general: